spiral/docs/component/metrics.md

 # Application Metrics
-You can expose some of application metrics using Prometheus service embedded to Spiral application server.
+You can expose some of the application metrics using the [prometheus](https://prometheus.io/) service embedded to the Spiral application server.

 ## Configuration
-Metrics service does not require configuration in the application, however, you must activate this service in `.rr.yaml`:
+Metrics service does not require configuration in the application.
+However, you must activate this service in `.rr.yaml`:

 ```yaml
 metrics: